Go back to the information sheet that came with your court forms packet. Read it carefully. It tells you how to serve and file your forms.

 - If the green card comes back saying the mail was undeliverable, then you must try one of the other service methods.
 See below.

 - If you think that one of the two mail methods will work, you can serve copies of your papers before you file the originals with the court.
-(When you use this "serve first" methods, you have 20 days to file your papers with the court after serving them on the other parent otherwise the court will dismiss your case.
+(When you use this "serve first" method, you have 20 days to file your papers with the court after serving them on the other parent otherwise the court will dismiss your case.
 If you still want to move forward with your divorce at that point, then you’ll have to start the process, and the paperwork, over again.)

 - If the mail methods don't work because the defendant is avoiding service, you can use the Service by Sheriff method.
 This costs more.